section-engineering-education/engineering-education/content/articles/ethereum-and-smart-contracts/index.md

 published: true
 url: /ethereum-and-smart-contracts/
 title: Understanding the Basics of Ethereum and Smart Contracts
-description: In this tutorial, we will learn about the basics of Ethereum, smart contracts and various use caseS of Ethereum smart contracts.
+description: In this tutorial, we will learn about the basics of Ethereum, smart contracts and various use cases of Ethereum smart contracts.
 author: wilson-gichuhi
 date: 2021-12-09T00:00:00-01:34
 topics: [Blockchain]